Science of Sex: Lube

 May 26th, 2012

 Although thin, it feels pretty slick at first.
 Unfortunately, it dries up right quick with a little friction.
-I don’t need a necessarily super long-lasting lube, but this will be a break it factor for some consumers.
-There are longer lasting water-based lubes and, of course, silicone-based lubes will last much longer.
+I don’t need a necessarily super long-lasting lube, but this will be a dealbreaker for some.
+There are longer-lasting water-based lubes, and, of course, silicone-based lubes will last much longer.
 The company does make a silicone-based variant in the Wet Naturals line, which has just five ingredients.

 On the other hand, if you like a light lube, this one might do the trick.
 It’s compatible with all types of play and toy materials.
-It has no odors or colors and the push-top bottle is easy to use, with a little indentation on the side that makes it easier to hold.
-The embossed “Wet” logo adds to that, even if your hand is fully of the runny lube.
+It has no odors or colors, and the push-top bottle is easy to use, with a little indentation on the side, which makes it easier to hold.
+The embossed “Wet” logo adds to that, even if your hand is full of runny lube.

 The ingredients list doesn’t include any sugars or parabens, but Wet Naturals does have a lot of natural extracts, including grape seed extract and aloe vera.
 Wet Naturals is also slightly cheaper from most retailers than other organic or sensitive lubes, so this might be a good alternative if you’re into that.